poozlehq/poozle/docs/docs/contributing/contributing.md

 2. If contributing a new extension, check out our [new extensions guide](#new-extensions).
 3. Open a branch for your work.
 4. Code.
-5. For extensions, make sure to increment the extension's version according to our [Semantic Versioning](#semantic-versioning-for-extensions) guidelines.
+5. For extensions, make sure to increment the extension's version.

 #### 3. Open a pull request